 \subsection{Analytical Modeling Framework}

-To evaluate the secure key generation capacity ($R_{supply}$), we adopt a system level perspective.
-While the fundamental link physics follows the seminal TF-QKD protocol, we define $R_{supply}$ as the aggregate secret key generation capacity of the entire network, rather than a single peer-to-peer link rate.
-Grounded in scalable network architectures with an adaptable star-topology, this definition highlights the use of dynamic optical switching and multi-user measurement units (MUs).
+To evaluate capacity of the secure key generation, we adopt a system level perspective.
+While the fundamental link physics follows the seminal TF-QKD protocol, we denote $R_{\text{sup}}$ as the supply capacity of the aggregate secret key generation of the entire network, rather than a single peer-to-peer link rate.
+In the light of scalable network architectures with an adaptable star-topology, this definition highlights the usage of dynamic optical switching and multi-user measurement units (MU).
 This approach allows for parallel key generation among multiple user pairs, effectively bypassing the bandwidth bottlenecks associated with traditional time-division multiplexing.
-Consequently, our model assumes that the physical layer is capable of supporting concurrent quantum transmissions, allowing the secret key rate to scale with the square root of the channel transmittance ($\mathrm{O}(\sqrt{\eta})$) across the network.
-Furthermore, to account for the impact of environmental disturbances in realistic star-topology deployments, our model incorporates the phase noise analysis framework established by Bertaina et al. \cite{bertaina2024phase}.
-The asymptotic secure key rate is derived as a function of the network radius $L$ and the residual phase noise variance $\sigma_\phi$.
-The detailed mathematical derivation, including the channel loss model, phase-matching conditions, and error rate estimation, is provided in Appendix A.
+We make an assumption that the physical layer is capable of supporting the concurrent quantum transmissions, allowing the secret key rate to scale with the square root of the channel transmittance $\mathrm{O}(\sqrt{\eta})$ across network.
+Additionally, to account for an impact of environmental disturbances in realistic star-topology deployments, this model incorporates the framework of phase noise analysis established in \cite{bertaina2024phase}.
+As a consequence, the asymptotic secure key rate can be derived as a function of the network radius $R$ and the residual phase noise variance $\sigma_\phi$.
+The detailed mathematical derivation, including the channel loss model, the phase-matching conditions, and the error rate estimation, has been provided in Appendix~\ref{app:key_rate_details}.

-On the consumption side, the total key demand ($K_{demand}$) is driven by the cryptographic operations of the upper-layer blockchain protocol.
-The system utilizes information-theoretically secure Message Authentication Codes (MAC) for both transaction submission and consensus voting.
-We introduce the following parameters to quantify this demand: the total number of terminal nodes $N$; the system's target transaction throughput $T$ (in TPS); the average number of transactions per block $B$; the key length required for a single MAC authentication $S_{key}$; and the average number of network-wide authentication broadcast rounds $P$ required to complete the BFT consensus for one block.
+On the one hand, the total key demand, demoted by $K_{\text{dem}}$, is driven by the cryptographic operations of the upper-layer blockchain protocol.
+This system utilizes information-theoretically secure (ITS) message authentication codes (MAC) for both transaction submission and consensus voting.
+To quantify this demand, we provide the corresponding parameters, such as the total number of terminal nodes $N$, the target transaction throughput $T$ (in TPS), the average number of transactions per block $B$, the key length required for a single MAC authentication $S_{\text{key}}$, and the average number of network-wide authentication broadcast rounds $P$ required to complete the BFT consensus for one block.